Tourist farm Matk – high above the Solčavsko

-Though the Logar Valley is considered one of the most popular valleys in Slovenia, it is not so difficult to avoid the crowds.
-And experience this hidden corner of Slovenia on its own.
-We decided to make a day trip and explore the heights above Logar Valley.
-The trip to tourist farm Matk and beyond ended up including so much more then we expected!
+The Logar Valley is considered one of the most popular valleys in Slovenia.
+However, it is not so difficult to avoid the crowds and experience this hidden corner of Slovenia on its own.
+We decided to take a day trip and explore the heights above Logar Valley.
+Our trip to tourist farm Matk and beyond ended up including so much more than we expected!

 Saying goodbye to the crowds

 We drove past the Logar Valley and continued the path towards Pavlič Pass (Pauličevo sedlo), one of the mountain passes from Slovenia to Austria.
-Rare signposts on meandering paths were inviting us to make a turn to this or that mountain farm … But our path led us steeply uphill to Matk – one of the highest-lying farms in Slovenia.
+Rare signposts on meandering paths were inviting us to make a turn to this or that mountain farm.
+But our path led us steeply uphill to the Matk farm.

 But after the last bend the magical views of the Alpine peaks opened: Krofička, Ojstrica, Škarje, Babe, Planjava, Kamnik Saddle and on the other side Raduha and Olševa.
 This spectacular view made our thoughts stop and stay still.
 Here and now.

 Matk – a nature friendly farm

 Underneath these peaks, at the height of 1165 meters, the lines of the roof from the Farm Matk could be seen.
 Their estate is spread over a meadow in the middle of dense spruce and larch forests.
 Soon we learn that here in the mountain air, where nature spares no man, the Matk masters are present since way back in 1461.
 The old name has survived to the present day.